Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 show()
 ```

-We take the Fourier transform of the filter, with zero padding (see [chapter 4](../04)) to match the size of the EEG data, and compute the product of the Fourier transform of the filter and its complex conjugate.
+We take the Fourier transform of the filter, with zero padding (see [notebook 4](../04)) to match the size of the EEG data, and compute the product of the Fourier transform of the filter and its complex conjugate.
 We then define the frequency axis, and plot the sorted frequency axis to avoid any unwanted lines.

 +++